 A final look back at Ephesus

 only 50 cent is enough to feel the magic atmosphere of the WC.
 Especially if you're Anglo, wearing a kerchief and no pants.
-The temple of Artemis; one of the seven wonders of the ancient world. now it's just the column of Artemis.

 No comments: